Knowing Everything isn’t Knowing the Right Things

 What is in a name and what is in a brand?
 Everything!

 This is part 1 of a three-part series explaining what Sage means to us.
 Sage as Wisdom means bringing the right information to our clients at the right time.
-We use Kaizen and strategy based theory to provide a Method that empowers clients through skills and tools.
+We use Kaizen and strategy-based theory to provide a Framework that empowers clients through skills and tools.
 In part 2, we will explore why Sage is also Organic.
 Part 3 focuses on why people are our brand.